 Australian LNG projects

-Australia has seven operating LNG developments and three more under construction.
-Other projects are also being considered.
+Australia has a number of large-scale operating LNG developments across the nation’s gas basins.
+Further onshore and offshore projects are also being considered.

 - The North West Shelf Venture began shipping cargoes in 1989.
 The project has since grown to include five production units (or trains).
 It now produces up to 16.3 million tonnes per annum (mtpa) of LNG.